Citizens with equal rights

 Call for applications

-You can apply directly over the online form.
+As soon as the call for submissions is open, you can apply directly over the online form.

 You can answer all of the questions about your idea, its relevance, and BERLIN GLOBAL either in writing, or in photos, videos, drawings or audio files.
 You can even send a combination.
 Further instructions can be found on the application page.